 Despite her young age, the “Fist City” songstress and Oliver, a former mining worker and talent manager, welcomed their first child, Betty, later that year.
 By age 20, Loretta was the mom of four after giving birth to Jack, Cissie and Ernest.
 The couple’s youngest kids, twins Peggy and Patsy, were born years later in 1964.

-At the time Loretta and Oliver — who were married up until his death in 1996 — experienced parenthood, the Grammy Award winner was staying home with the kids while her hubby worked to make ends meet.
+When Loretta and Oliver, who were married up until his death in 1996, experienced parenthood, the Grammy Award winner was staying home with the kids while her hubby worked to make ends meet.
 After Oliver heard Loretta singing while doing chores around the house, he bought her a $17 Harmony guitar, according to Country Thang Daily.

 For years, Loretta taught herself to play guitar, and by the late 1950s, she joined a band called the Trailblazers with her brother Jay Webb.
 She then appeared during a televised contest in Tacoma, Washington, in 1960, which caught the eye of Zero Records cofounder Norm Burley, who offered her a contract shortly after.